Still 2gether: Synopsis

-As Tine (Metawin Opas-iamkajorn) and Sarawat (Vachirawit Chiva-aree) enter the second year of their relationship full of love and warmth for each other, they also begin to take on bigger responsibilities in the university with the former as the new president of the cheerleading club while the latter as the new president of the music club.
+As Tine (Metawin Opas-iamkajorn) and Sarawat (Vachirawit Chivaaree) enter the second year of their relationship full of love and warmth for each other, they also begin to take on bigger responsibilities in the university with the former as the new president of the cheerleading club while the latter as the new president of the music club.
 With both clubs moving into adjacent rooms, this causes them to compete with each other during practice sessions.
 The growing quarrel between these clubs, which has already involved their friends, will challenge Tine and Sarawat's relationship.